doriguzzi/flad-federated-learning-ddos/README.md

 R. Doriguzzi-Corin and D. Siracusa, "FLAD: Adaptive Federated Learning for DDoS Attack Detection," in *arXiv preprint arXiv:2205.06661*, doi: 10.48550/arXiv.2205.06661, 2022.

+The code with all the experiments presented in the paper is available in branch [*flad-paper-evaluation*](https://github.com/doriguzzi/flad-federated-learning-ddos/tree/flad-paper-evaluation).

 ## Installation

 The current FLAD's Framework is implemented in Python v3.9 with Keras and Tensorflow 2.7.
 It inherits the traffic pre-processing tool from the LUCID project (https://github.com/doriguzzi/lucid-ddos), also implemented in Python v3.9 with the support of Numpy and Pyshark libraries.

 FLAD requires the installation of a number of Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.